 A stretch of Ninth Street in San Pedro was named “Croatian Place” in 2003 by the Los Angeles City Council to honor the city’s Croatian community.
 Today, San Pedro’s Croats connect and continue to embrace, preserve, and celebrate their cultural heritage as a community through the Croatian Club and the Dalmatian Club.

 In 1972, the Croatian Club purchased the Croatian Hall that sits today on Ninth Street in San Pedro.
-This has since then been the main event space for local Croatians to gather and embrace their nationality through a number of cultural events, from dinner dances, fundraisers, and folklore ensembles to Croatian Soccer Tournament banquets and concerts with patriotic Croatian singers.
+This has since then been the main event space for local Croatians to gather and embrace their nationality through a number of cultural events like dinner dances, festivals, soccer watch parties and fundraisers.

 Every year in honor of Croatia’s independence from Yugoslavia, the Croatian-American Club organizes an Independence Day festival.
 The street is blocked off and local Croats gather to celebrate with live music, drinks, and Croatian cuisine.